AssemblyScript/assemblyscript/lib/loader/README.md

   ```

 * **__getString**(ref: `number`): `string`<br />
-  Gets the value of a string from the module's memory.
+  Reads (copies) the value of a string from the module's memory.

   ```ts
   var str = module.__getString(ref);